scchess/Mana/README.md

 * `-v /data/my_alignments:/data1` (specify the directory where the alignment file is to docker, and map it to `/data1`)
 * `-b /data1/alignnment.bam` (indicate the mapped file to Mana)

-The run time will be about 5 minutes.
+The execution time will be about 5 minutes.